TJH-RESEARCH/trauma-psychosocial-functioning/README.md

 ## To Do
 - Demographics table: add study 2 and 3.
+All on same table?
 Create output file.
-- Univariate plots: edit to ensure they tell the story of zero-inflation
+- Univariate plots: theme to ensure they tell the story of zero-inflation
 - bivariate plots: what story should be told with these?
 Consider their presentation more carefully.
 - update 3rd dag to include participation
 - consolidate and clean up the generative model folder
 - recipes looks good, although study 1 has 6 combos which is a little unruly
+- Assess model fits

 ## Overview